-Individual income from a qualifying contract of employment in an "eligible office" with a company licensed by the Competent Authority is subject to tax at a flat rate of 15% provided that the income amounts to at least \notin 75,000 (seventy five thousand euro) adjusted annually in line with the Retail Price Index.
-The 15% flat rate is imposed up to a maximum income of \notin 5,000,000 (five million euro), the excess is exempt from tax.
+Individual income from a qualifying contract of employment in an "eligible office" with a company licensed by the Competent Authority is subject to tax at a flat rate of 15% provided that the income amounts to at least €75,000 (seventy five thousand euro) adjusted annually in line with the Retail Price Index.
+This is from 2010.

+The 15% flat rate is imposed up to a maximum income of \leq 5,000,000 (five million euro), the excess is exempt from tax.